karwler/Thrones/README.md

   - download libraries for Android Studio
 - OPENGLES : bool = 0
   - use OpenGL ES
+- VER_GLEW : string = 2.1.0
+  - GLEW version to download
+- VER_GLM : string = 0.9.9.6
+  - GLM version to download
 - VER_SDL : string = 2.0.10
   - SDL version to download
 - VER_NET : string = 2.0.1
   - SDL_net version to download
 - VER_TTF : string = 2.0.15
   - SDL_ttf version to download
-- VER_GLEW : string = 2.1.0
-  - GLEW version to download
-- VER_GLM : string = 0.9.9.6
-  - GLM version to download

 ### Android
 The "android" directory can be imported in Android Studio as a project, which builds only the game client.
 To install the necessary additional files, run CMake with the "-DLIBDROID=1" option.
 Next the CMake target "assets_android" needs to be built separately, which will create the assets in "android/app/src/main/assets".
 The requirements for this are as listed for the other systems.
 If you're on Windows, make sure that your Git supports symbolic links or check that "android/app/jni/src" contains the files of "src".

+### Emscripten
+A makefile with a target for the game client can be created with the CMake file, which requires emsdk to be installed.
+Additional libraries will be downloaded.
+Before building the program, the assets for OpenGL ES need to be built, using the method below and the created "data" directory has to be copied to the directory of the makefile for the Emscripten build.

 ### Linux
 The only supported compilers are Clang and GCC.
 All dependencies need to be installed manually.